Mr-vic34/Mr-vic34.Github.io/README.md

 ---

 ### Project Description:
-This project focuses on building a comprehensive **Sales Dashboard** in Excel to visualize and analyze the sales performance of a retail business.
-The dashboard provides an **interactive interface** to track revenue, orders, delivery times, and top-performing customers across regions, product categories, and customer segments.
-This enables decision-makers to **gain actionable insights quickly**.
+This project focuses on building a comprehensive Sales Dashboard in Excel to visualize and analyze the sales performance of a retail business.
+The dashboard provides an interactive interface to track revenue, orders, delivery times, and top-performing customers across regions, product categories, and customer segments.
+This enables decision-makers to gain actionable insights quickly.

 ---

 ### Key Findings:
-- **Revenue Trends:** Monthly revenue shows fluctuations with peaks in mid-year, indicating **seasonal variations**.
+- **Revenue Trends:** Monthly revenue shows fluctuations with peaks in mid-year, indicating seasonal variations.
 - **Regional Performance:** South and North regions generate the highest revenue; East and West contribute less.
 - **Product Insights:** Clothing and Electronics are the top-selling categories, followed by Furniture.
-- **Customer Impact:** Top 10 customers contribute significantly to total revenue, highlighting **key clients for targeted engagement**.
+- **Customer Impact:** Top 10 customers contribute significantly to total revenue, highlighting key clients for targeted engagement.
-- **Operational Insights:** Average delivery days are around **7.5**, providing insights into logistics efficiency.
+- **Operational Insights:** Average delivery days are around 7.5, providing insights into logistics efficiency.

 ---
 ###  Preview